Securing the Future of Artificial Intelligence and Machine Learning at Microsoft

 Each of these areas, including threats and potential mitigations, is discussed in detail below.

 AI requires new pivots to traditional secure design/secure operations models: the introduction of Resilience and Discretion

-AI designers will always need to ensure the confidentiality, integrity and availability of sensitive data, that the AI system is free of known vulnerabilities, and provide controls for the protection, detection and response to malicious behavior against the system or the user’s data.
+AI designers need to ensure the confidentiality, integrity and availability of sensitive data, that the AI system is free of known vulnerabilities, and provide controls for the protection, detection and response to malicious behavior against the system or the user's data.

 The unpredictability, creativity, and maliciousness of criminals, determined adversaries, and trolls requires us to instill our AIs with the values of Resilience and Discretion:

 Resilience: The system should be able to identify abnormal behaviors and prevent manipulation or coercion outside of normal boundaries of acceptable behavior in relation to the AI system and the specific task.
 These are new types of attacks specific to the AI/ML space.
 Systems should be designed to resist inputs that would otherwise conflict with local laws, ethics and values held by the community and its creators.
 This means providing AI with the capability to determine when an interaction is going “off script.”
 This could be achieved with the following methods: